Whether its stage 1, stage 2 or stage gatvol here are important steps you need to to take to protect your electronics

 The real danger of power cuts for electronics is the unexpected shutdown, Operating systems whether it be in your PC or consoles are very complex and they must go through a “shutdown sequence” to make sure all running processes have correctly terminated before powering off.
 A sudden loss of electricity can interrupt important threads and leave your computer or console in an inoperable state and leaving you without access to any of your data.

-Tips to Protecting Your Electronics Before & During Loadshedding
+Protecting Before & During Loadshedding

 Keep your latest data backed up so that you do not lose hours of work or any important information when the power goes out.
 Regular data backups are a must, not only because of load shedding, they can also be a lifesaver if your hard drive crashes.